Core Idea

 Architecture Decision Anti-Patterns create severe long-term consequences:

-- Repeated debates: Without records, teams re-argue the same questions, wasting time and creating frustration.
+- Repeated debates: Without records, teams re-argue the same questions, wasting time and creating frustration

-- Inability to evaluate decisions: If you don’t know why a decision was made, you can’t assess whether it achieved its goals or whether circumstances have changed enough to warrant revisiting it.
+- Inability to evaluate decisions: If you don’t know why a decision was made, you can’t assess whether it achieved its goals

 Related Concepts